 Positano

 The picturesque village of Positano is famous for its colorful buildings, steep streets, and chic atmosphere.
 This charming destination is easily accessible from Sorrento and offers plenty of activities for a memorable day trip.
 Be prepared for crowds if you travel in high season.
-You will walk shoulder to shoulder with other sun-seekers; buses are often standing-room only.
+You will walk shoulder to shoulder with others and buses are often standing-room only.

 - Relax on the Spiaggia Grande, Positano’s main beach